How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Introduction

 Given some recent, intriguing experimental results on brain organoids ~\cite{Lancaster2021}, we will use these results as a guide.
-So we now zero in on the brain.
-How does the brain work?
-One could argue that to understand how something works, one must be able to build it.
-As a brain is being built, it is composed of living, multiscale matter capable of emergent forms of mechanical, chemical, and electrical functionality at the genome scale, the cell nucleus scale, the cellular scale, and/or the tissue scale in a nested structure with interplay between the different scales.
+As the brain is being built, it is composed of living, multiscale matter capable of emergent forms of mechanical, chemical, and electrical functionality at the genome scale, the cell nucleus scale, the cellular scale, and/or the tissue scale in a nested structure with interplay between the different scales.
 While such a multiscale materials neuroscience viewpoint may seem obvious-but-unwieldy to many, given the theoretical and experimental techniques that have evolved over the past few decades, we are now on the cusp of being able to develop quantitative predictions based on this viewpoint for the brain structure-function relationship, and, more importantly, to test them using brain organoids~\cite{Lancaster2013,Lancaster2014,Lancaster2014b}---an {\it in vitro} realization of a developing brain.
 See Figure 1.